GoInterject/GoInterject.github.io/wGetStarted/L-Export-AdvancedDist.md

 There are a number of different options available for distributing reports as well as naming workbooks and individual sheets.
 In this example, you are going to explore some of the more advanced methods.

 <blockquote class=lab_info>
  If you are following the Training Labs, this report file is continued from the previous lab: Training Labs > Lab 7 Exporting Data > Lab 7.2 Basic Distribution.
+Note: The Report Library at Training Labs for this lab will be blank.
 </blockquote>

 ### Custom Tab Renaming